 I got three quarters of the way through and thought ” Ahhhhh, yeah, I might need a photo of this food for a blog!”
 So my apologies for my phone photos of half eaten food!
-My bad.
 I’m pleased to report that they were really tasty and were polished off.

 There is a really nice atmosphere in the hall and it is used by locals and visitors to the area too.
-They do fresh cakes but there was no room for cake on this occasion (not often I say that!)
+They do fresh cakes but there was no room for cake on this occasion (not often I say that!).

 It’s not far from Skara Brae and the Ring of Brodgar so well worth a trip if you are out that way.

 I’m not a huge fan of spending hours and hours trailing around huge department stores or chains of shops and so visiting Kirkwall was really refreshing.
 Some fabulous independent retailers with quirky or unique clothing and jewellery.
 Whilst wandering the narrow streets we saw several cafes, a chocolate shop, pubs and coffee shops – all very enticing.
 We popped in to Judith Glue’s shop and cafe, which is directly opposite St Magnus cathedral.
 The cafe is right at the back of the shop and gets really busy but we managed to get a table to have a hot drink.
-It’s a popular place with locals eating their too from what I could make out and in my book that is always a good sign.
+It’s a popular place with locals eating there too from what I could make out and in my book that is always a good sign.
 The menu was full with locally sourced produce and so has very few food miles (always a good thing).
 Last year when I visited for work, we ate in here and enjoyed soup and a sandwich.
 I remember the generous portions and how tasty it was too.